Ice Maidens

 “But I don’t seek you!”
 I managed to stammer.

-Her laughter was the ripping of steel and her tail swished.
+Her laughter was the sound of ripping steel as her tail swished.
 “Yet you’re here.
 You fear me, mortal.
-That is good, for you have much to fear,” she grated, the sound setting my teeth on edge.
+That’s good, for you have much to fear,” she grated, the sound setting my teeth on edge.
 “You were told never to walk here at night, for your soul would be in peril.
 As with other things, you chose to forget or ignore the warning.
 I demand your answer!” she screamed and the red glow of her eyes held me horrified as I tried to understand what she had said.

 I couldn’t recall anyone telling me ever that I couldn’t walk here at night.
 Then, like a window opening, I saw myself sitting beside my father one dreamy afternoon as we gazed together at the forest below us.
 He clutched the bowl of his pipe, the aromatic smoke pleasant.
 Then he spoke to me.
-I was only a boy, restless and not much interested in his tales.
+Only a boy, too restless and not much interested in his tales.

 “Our family has held that patch of forest as far back as any of us can remember,” he growled, nodding to himself.
-“It is ours to do as we wish, but only during the day.
+“It’s ours to do as we wish, but only during the day.
 Only during the day,” he had said, nodding solemnly.

 I remembered how he turned to look down at me, his eyes intense.